firesharkstudios/butterfly-server/docs/README.md

 );
 ```

-So, the end result of running the code above would be a local *todosList* and *tagsList* arrays that automatically stay synhcronized with the server.
+So, the end result of running the code above would be a local *todosList* and *tagsList* arrays that automatically stay synchronized with the server.

 ## Accessing a Database

 ### Overview

-An [IDatabase](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.IDatabase.html) instance allows creating transactions, modifying data, retrieving data, and subscribing to data change events.
+An [IDatabase](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.IDatabase.html) instance allows modifying data, selecting data, and creating *DynamicViews*.

 ```cs
 var id = await database.InsertAndCommitAsync<string>("todo", new {